BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 walletbroadcast=1
 EOF
 ```
-> **TESTNET vs MAINNET:** If you want to use mainnet instead of testnet, just omit the "testnet=1" line; easy!
+> :link: **TESTNET vs MAINNET:** If you want to use mainnet instead of testnet, just omit the "testnet=1" line; easy!

-> **PRUNED vs UNPRUNED:** If you want to use a pruned copy of the blockchain instead of an unpruned copy, to minimize storage requirements and loading time, do _not_ include the "txindex=1" line, but instead add a "prune=550" line. txindex gives the benefit of a complete transaction index, but is not compatible with pruning, so you choose one or the other
+> :link: **PRUNED vs UNPRUNED:** If you want to use a pruned copy of the blockchain instead of an unpruned copy, to minimize storage requirements and loading time, do _not_ include the "txindex=1" line, but instead add a "prune=550" line. txindex gives the benefit of a complete transaction index, but is not compatible with pruning, so you choose one or the other

 To end, limit permissions to your configuration file:
 ```